nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Syntax: `View-RecurringPayment [-r RECURRINGPAYMENT-INDEX]`

 > ⚠️ Syntax Notes
 > * `RECURRINGPAYMENT-INDEX` is an integer value.
+>   * This value should be equal to or greater than 0.
-If this argument is provided, MoneyGoWhere will only display the specified recurring payment.
+>   * If this argument is provided, MoneyGoWhere will only display the specified recurring payment.

 <br>